Too Blind to See It (song): Chart performance

 In the UK, "Too Blind to See It" peaked at number five on the UK Singles Chart on the week of January 11, 1992, its sixth week on the chart.
 It reached number one on both the Music Week Dance Singles chart and the UK Club Chart and was certified silver by the British Phonographic Industry.
 Due to its success in the UK, Sims performed it on the British music chart TV show Top of the Pops twice.

 "Too Blind to See It" peaked at number six in Finland, number eight in Denmark, number eleven in Luxembourg, and number 14 in Belgium.
 On the Eurochart Hot 100, it reached number 22 in its fifth week on the chart in February 1992.
-The song topped the charts in Zimbabwe, peaked at number five on the Billboard Hot Dance Club Play chart in the US, and number sixteen in Australia.
+The song topped the charts in Zimbabwe, peaked at number five on the Billboard Hot Dance Club Play chart in the US, and at numbers thirteen and sixteen in Israel and Australia.